TheDistractor/CCXMLEventEmitter/README.md

     options = {emitBaseEvery: 60} #default

-    envir = new ccSvc.CurrentCost128XMLBaseStation 'file:~/mycurrentcostdata.xml', options  #or whatever your usb device is.
+    envir = new ccSvc.CurrentCost128XMLBaseStation 'file:~/mycurrentcostdata.xml', options  #or whereever your file resides.

     #you can then listen to those events you want
     envir.on 'sensor', (eventinfo) ->